AliFlux/what-color-is-the-shoe/README.md

 The following steps were taken to analyze the photo:

 - Using photoshop, the image was split into two parts.
-Image A has pink/gray parts, image B has blue/white.
+Image A has pink/gray parts, image B has blue/white (psd included in this repo).
-- Loading of the two images using `skimage`
+- Loading of the two images using `skimage`.
-- Extracting the pixels that are completely opaque
+- Extracting the pixels that are completely opaque.
-- Performing either mean or median function on the extracted pixels (median is prefered and default)
+- Performing either mean or median function on the extracted pixels (median is prefered and default).
 - Converting the mean/median color that is in RGB, into a readable english color using `webcolors` lib.
-- Plotting the result using `matplotlib`
+- Plotting the result using `matplotlib`.

 ## Analysis using Median Strategy